digital-asset/daml/CONTRIBUTING.md

       CHANGELOG_END

-If you want to amend an existing changelog entry part of a PR already merged on master, do so with the following format:
+If you want to amend an existing changelog entry part of a PR already merged on master, do so by adding a ``WARNING`` to your changelog additions:

       CHANGELOG_BEGIN

-      ** Replace changelog for PR #42 **
+      WARNING: replace existing changelog entry "Introduced a new API for package management" with the following.

       - [Sandbox] Introduce a new API for party management.
       See `#1311 <https://github.com/digital-asset/daml/issues/1311>`__.